Casinos and Japanese Culture

 A cultural conundrum

-Gambling has historically been frowned upon in Japanese culture, but there have been moves in recent times to modernise the landscape there.
+Unlike in the US or Europe, where you have online casinos like Casinovergleich.eu, gambling has historically been frowned upon in Japanese culture, but there have been moves in recent times to modernise the landscape there.
 Japan passed a bill to legalise casino gambling back in 2016, but it took a further two years for the government to approve a framework that would apply to the practice.
 It was originally hoped to have the first casino opened in time for the 2020 Summer Olympics in Tokyo, but that target has now been pushed back.

 The delays are largely due to concerns over the impact of problem gambling – an issue that is at the core of why Japan has never previously legalised casinos.
 There are plans to limit the number of times people can visit a casino each month, although with offshore online casinos open to Japanese people that appears to be a fruitless idea.
 The Japanese government has now said it will consider the proposals for resort casinos during 2021, a decision that is costing the country huge amounts in tax and tourism revenues.